 We now perform identical tests for other dependent variables.
-As we will see, the picture that emerges here is much less clear than for growth, and we have verified that this is not a consequence of differing samples or different time periods.25 We defer the discussion of these discrepancies to section V below.
+As we will see, the picture that emerges here is much less clear than for growth, and we have verified that this is not a consequence of differing samples or different time periods.
+We defer the discussion of these discrepancies to Section 5 below.

-While there are potentially hundreds of dependent variables to look at, we focus on the key areas of the legal origins literature, as summarized in La Porta et al. (2008, Tables 1-3, panels B): equity markets, debt markets, employment, corruption, and the functioning of the judiciary.
-For each of those broad areas, we retain from La Porta et al. (2008, Tables 1-3, panels B) the dependent variable with the greatest country coverage:
+While there are potentially hundreds of dependent variables to look at, we focus on the key areas of the legal origins literature, as summarized in La Porta, Lopez-de-Silanes, & Shleifer (2008, tables 1-3, Panels B): equity markets, debt markets, employment, corruption, and the functioning of the judiciary.
+For each of those broad areas, we retain from La Porta, Lopez-de-Silanes, & Shleifer (2008, tables 1-3, Panels B) the dependent variable with the greatest country coverage: stock market capitalization to GDP, private credit to GDP, unemployment, corruption, and the duration of court proceedings to enforce a debt.
+Unlike La Porta, Lopez-de-Silanes, & Shleifer (2008), however, we are not constrained by the use of time-variant legal variables to work with data for a particular time period, and we therefore use the most recent available data with the greatest country coverage.
+With one exception, we average the data over a 10-year period to filter out cyclical noise and to maximize sample size.